sikora-scientific-instrumentation/cold_stage_4/documentation/getting_started.md

 ## How to have a play with the cold-stage control software using 'simulation mode'.

----

 ## 1. Starting the control software:

 ![Fig.1 - Terminal at startup](images/1_terminal_at_startup.png "Fig.1 - Terminal at startup")

 To start the control software by entering ColdStage.py at the command line when in the program directory.

-The control software will attempt to initialise any physical cold-stages that are connected to the system, and attempt to initialise the web-cam if one is connected, before opening the device selection window (see Fig.1).
+The control software will attempt to initialise any physical cold-stages that are connected to the system, and attempt to initialise the web-cam if one is connected, before opening the device selection window as shown in Fig.1 above.

 On Linux systems, several 'virtual' COM ports exist even when no physical serial devices are connected, and for this reason the software will report that it was unable to connect to the device connected to those ports (see Fig.1).
 This is expected behaviour.
 The penultimate row in the terminal shows the software acknowledge the virtual 'simulation_test_device', ID 0, which allows the user to interact with a virtual simulated cold-stage.
 The final row in the terminal output shows a message from the web-cam driver software, and is normal and expected behaviour.